Noritz Condensate Drain Blockage & Code 29 Fix

 Symptoms You May Notice

-- Visible wetness around the condensate trap or drain fitting
+- Drips or wetness around the condensate trap fitting right at the base of the heater.

 Can you reset a Noritz waterheater to clear the CONDENSATE-DRAIN code?